Njuelle/how-to-dashboard/part2.md

 ![Kibana-y-axis](img/kibana4.png)

 It's time to set up the X-axis, remember we want to display the motion over time, so our X-axis must configured with some kind of timestamp.
 Click on the "X-Axis" button and select "Date Histogram".
 Kibana automatically selects the date field but we have to choose an interval.
 Pick an hourly interval in the dropdown menu.
-Give it a custom label if you want, for exemple "Date".
+Give it a custom label if you want, for example "Date".

 ![Kibana-x-axis](img/kibana5.png)